-- The 45 minutes in-class test will be written before the reading week.
-Further information will be provided closer to the exam date.
-No makeup test will be scheduled.
-If you are unable to write the test due to illness or other serious circumstances, your final grade will be calculated as follows: midterm 40%, final 60%. - The midterm will be written Friday March 3rd 2017, 19:00 21:30.
+- The First Midterm will be scheduled for Sat, Feb 8, 2020, 7 9:00 pm.
 The location will vary depending on your section and surname.
+Specific details on the exam will be posted online closer to the exam date. - The Second Midterm will be scheduled for Saturday March 14, 2020, 7 9 pm.
+The location will vary depending on your section and surname.
 Specific details on the exam will be posted online closer to the exam date. - The final examination will be 3 hours and will be cumulative.
-It will be scheduled by the Registrar's Office and will be held during the examination period.
+It will be scheduled by the Registrar's Office and will be held during the examination period. - The exams are closed book and closed notes.
+No calculators or any electronic devices are allowed during the exams.

-Course Outline: This course continues from Calculus 1000A/B and 1100A/B. We will cover selected topics from Chapters 7-11 of Stewart: integration by parts, partial fractions, series, Taylor series, parametric curves, arc length, first order differential equations with applications.
+Covered Topics: This course continues from Calculus 1000A/B and 1100A/B. We will cover selected topics from Chapters 7-11 of Stewart: techniques of integration (integration by parts, partial fractions, special substitutions, etc); series, Taylor series, parametric curves, arc length, first order differential equations with applications.
 See the List of Suggested Exercises for more details.

-What is expected of the student: Students are responsible for learning the material presented in lectures, for learning how to solve the suggested exercises, and for demonstrating that learning on exams, quizzes, and/or assignments.
+What is expected of the student: Students are responsible for learning the material presented in lectures, for learning how to solve the suggested exercises, and for demonstrating that learning on test and exams.
 For each hour of lecture, an average student should spend about 2 hours studying the material at home.
 This includes reading the relevant sections of the textbook and, above all, doing the exercises at the end of each section.
 Do as many of them as necessary to feel comfortable with the material.
-This course covers a lot of material, and is cumulative, so it will be necessary to work regularly throughout the term in order to do well.
+This course covers a lot of material, and is cumulative, so it will be necessary to work regularly throughout the term to do well.